 Over-the-Counter Hearing Aids Increase Accessibility to Treatment

 As you may have heard, over-the counter hearing aids are now an available option!
 They promise a number of benefits compared to prescription devices, such as no prescription needed, enhanced convenience of acquisition, and often a lower price.
 But before you make your decision, it is critical to keep in mind that the top three reasons for hearing aid abandonment are continued difficulty in background noise, lack of benefit, and poor sound quality.
 These three issues are common and your audiologist can help you manage them, but with over-the-counter devices, as opposed to prescription devices, your audiologist may not be able to affect change or improvement upon an over-the-counter device.
-At Albany ENT and Allergy, we offer OTC models in addition to prescription-only devices.
-Our goal is to help you select the hearing device that is best for your lifestyle, program it to your environments, and adjust it to your specific hearing loss and preferences.
-That way, no matter what hearing device you select, you can be assured that you’re deriving the greatest benefit from that choice
+At Albany ENT and Allergy, our goal is to help you select the hearing device that is best for your lifestyle, program it to your environment, and adjust it to your specific hearing loss and preferences.
+That way, no matter what hearing device you select, you can be assured that you’re deriving the greatest benefit from that choice.

 What Are the Benefits of Over-the-Counter Hearing Aids?

 Increasing the accessibility of hearing loss treatment is one of our team’s top priorities.
 According to one study, almost 86% of Americans 50 and older with hearing loss do not wear hearing aids.
 Untreated hearing loss has been linked to isolation, cognitive difficulties, and increased falls.